omerlevy/tau_amnlp/transformer_exercise/examples/roberta/README.custom_classification.md

     --fp16 --fp16-init-scale 4 --threshold-loss-scale 1 --fp16-scale-window 128 \
     --max-epoch 10 \
     --best-checkpoint-metric accuracy --maximize-best-checkpoint-metric \
-    --truncate-sequence \
+    --shorten-method "truncate" \
     --find-unused-parameters \
     --update-freq 4
 ```

 The above command will finetune RoBERTa-large with an effective batch-size of 32
-sentences (`--max-sentences=8 --update-freq=4`).
+sentences (`--batch-size=8 --update-freq=4`).
 The expected
 `best-validation-accuracy` after 10 epochs is ~96.5%.

-If you run out of GPU memory, try decreasing `--max-sentences` and increase
+If you run out of GPU memory, try decreasing `--batch-size` and increase
 `--update-freq` to compensate.